 - Watts: This is a measure of the power a device uses or supplies when it is turned on.

 - Watt-Hour, also measured in Kilowatt Hour: This refers to the power that a device uses or supplies, watt, multiplied by the number of hours the device has been left on.
 For instance, 100W device left operating for nine hours will have 900 watt-hours.

 - Amps: This refers to the electrical current passing through a wire at a moment.

 - Amp-Hours: This refers to the current passing through a wire for a specific time – amps x time.

 - Voltage: This is the potential difference in charge between two points in an electrical field.

-Inverters are automatic, offer cost free running, do not produce fumes, and they are noiseless.
+Inverters are automatic, offer efficient running if you use solar panels (but be careful as they do draw power), do not produce fumes, and they are noiseless.
 The latter mainly stands for Pure Sine Wave Inverters.